Jon Minadeo II: Acting and rap stints

-Antisemitism activities
+Antisemitic activities

 Goyim Defense League

 Minadeo is the leader of the Goyim Defense League white supremacist network and the owner-operator of the antisemitic online video platform GoyimTV.
 The name uses the term goyim, a Hebrew word for non-Jews.
 He has produced and distributed antisemitic flyers and instructs followers on how to spread antisemitic messages so that they can't be accused of targeting.
 He is also known for being affiliated with other white supremacists such as GypsyCrusader and Robert Wilson (also known as "Aryan Bacon").

 Minadeo uses the social media moniker "Handsome Truth" and wears a chain with a swastika.
 In 2019, he filed a fictitious business name statement in California to operate business under the name "Handsome Truth Enterprises".

 Banners and flyers

 In August 2020, Minadeo did a banner drop over a Los Angeles highway that read "Honk if you know the Jews want a race war."
 In 2022, he shared online a photograph of himself holding a sign reading "Greenblatt suck 6 million dicks", referring to Jonathan Greenblatt of the Anti-Defamation League.

 In October 2022, he hung a banner above a Los Angeles highway that read "KANYE IS RIGHT ABOUT THE JEWS", referring to Kanye West's antisemitism, prompting criticism from California Governor Gavin Newsom.

 On January 28, 2023, Minadeo and three others were cited for littering in Palm Beach, Florida for distributing their flyers to private residences.
 Law enforcement have said Minadeo's hate speech is protected under the First Amendment to the United States Constitution so there is not much they can do to stop his practices.

 In February 2023, Vice reported that Minadeo hung signs reading "Henry Ford was right about the Jews" and projected the text "Hitler was right" onto the Daytona International Speedway.